UnePatate5010/Amazon-Game/README.md

   - `disp.c` : display function
 - `tst` : all test files (mostly visual because easier :dumb:, but still some assert)

+## How to Makefile

+- `make` : compile the whole project
+- `make build` : compile only the main files (no tests)
+- `make run` : compile only the main files and run the project (edit the makefile to run different players with differents parameter or in command line execute ./install_dir/server -flag...)
+- `make test` : compile the project and tests files
+- `make runtests` : compile the project, tests files and run tests